 Our medical teams also treat people that have tested positive for COVID-19.
-They have nearly all the capabilities of an emergency room and can administer IV fluids, prescribe medication, and more.
+They have nearly all the capabilities of an emergency room for non-life-threatening conditions and can administer IV fluids, prescribe medication, and more.

 Plus, extensive protocols have been put in place to ensure medical teams are being extra safe when treating patients.
 Medical teams wear surgical masks, gloves, and protective eyewear for every patient encounter.
 For patients with respiratory and/or COVID-19 symptoms, teams also wear N95 respirator masks, gowns, and shoe covers.